The 5 Circles Teaching Method

 The two requirements for certain success with adult students are an understanding of The 5 Circles by student and instructor, and an instructor who teaches people how to keep spirit and body together.
 With children or special needs students, only the instructor must understand the The 5 Circles.

-Now they ask, "Why isn't all swimming taught this way?
-All subjects should be taught like this."
+Now they ask, “Why isn’t all swimming taught this way?
+Everything should be taught this way.”

 What Are The 5 Circles?

 The 5 Circles refer to a set of 5 simple diagrams that depict levels of presence of mind we all find ourselves in at one time or another.